Bluehost Review – Pros and Cons of The #1 Recommended Web Host

 In general you should consider getting a one year hosting package at a minimum to get a cost effective price.
 The longer the hosting package you sign however the bigger the overall discount you’ll get.

-Shared Hosting
+Shared Hosting for WordPress

 Blue Host’s pricing plans for shared hosting (the most popular hosting they provide) are as follows:

-Free domain from Bluehost?
+Free domain from Bluehost

 Dedicated server hosting